 top of page

-Outreach is an important part of the work in our lab, whether this be to educate the public about the research we are doing, or to encourage the next generation of students to consider a career in STEM fields.
-For some of these events, I have been able to capture a snapshot image, video, or audio memory, and below is a selection of these, and there are many other such events which have escaped the eyes of my camera.
-For example, we regularly show live demos of our work to visitors at Imperial College, and if you would like to arrange such a visit then please do email me at e.johns@imperial.ac.uk.
+Reaching out and engaging with the public is an important part of the work in our lab, whether this be to enlighten the public about our research, inspire future STEM enthusiasts, or extend opportunities to underprivileged or underrepresented groups.
+For some of these activities, I have luckily been able to capture some memories in some form, which I have shared below.
+Please do contact me at e.johns@imperial.ac.uk if you think that I can help with any outreach or public engagement activities you are organising, and I am also often able to arrange public tours of our lab for some live demos.
 For more information on our research, each of our projects has a blog-style webpage written in an accessible manner, which you can view here.
 And for those of you who like videos, every Christmas I release a video summary of our research that year, which you can view here.

-In December 2021, the BBC World Service came to visit me in my lab.
-I gave them a live demo of our recent work on imitation learning, where I showed how to teach our robot to operate a toaster.
+In December 2021, Gareth Mitchell from the BBC World Service came to visit me in my lab.
+I showed him a live demo of our imitation learning research, where I explained how we can teach our robot to perform everyday tasks, and on this occasion, how to make breakfast using a toaster!
 This then led to a little interview, which was broadcast in January 2022, and which can be listened to here.
 My bits are at 12:10 and 35:30!

 BBC-world-service.jpeg

 Over the summer of 2021, I was a mentor for three students as part of the in2scienceUK programme.
-This is an initiative to help young people from disadvantaged backgrounds start a career in STEM fields.
-As part of this, I invited my mentees to visit me in my lab and shadow me for a day in August 2021.
-Here we are in my office!
+This is an initiative to help out young people from disadvantaged backgrounds who are considering a career in a STEM field.
+I was a mentor for three delightful students from local London schools, who were all soon to be applying for university.
+As part of this, I invited my mentees to visit me in my lab and shadow me for a day in August 2021, and here we are in my office with one of our robots!

 Mentoring August 2021.JPG

-In April 2021, I gave a virtual talk to Year 3 students at Sandcross School in Reigate, the town I grew up in.
-Luckily, a lot of my research involves live demos and videos, which which was fun for the students to see.
+In April 2021, I gave a virtual talk to Year 3 (ages 7-8) students at Sandcross School in Reigate, the town I grew up in (although not my old school).
+Luckily, a lot of my research involves fun videos of robots doing silly thing, so the students had a few laughs.
+I received a personal thank you letter from one of them, so it seems that the talk went down well, and I hope it inspired them a little for the future.
 Here they are saying goodbye at the end!

 School robotics talk April 2021.png

-The COVID-19 pandemic resulted in several lockdowns in the UK, where all meetings had to be done virtually, and access to the lab was restricted.
-In November 2020, I released a video explaining how my group and I have been dealing with all this.
+The COVID-19 pandemic resulted in several lockdowns in the UK.
+This meant that my group and I started to have all our meetings virtually, and access to the lab was severely restricted.
+This was a big challenge, but we pulled together and made it through in the end!
+In November 2020, I released a video explaining how my group and I have been dealing with these new challenges.

-Every year (pre-pandemic), I give a live demo at the Great Exhibition Road Festival.
-Here's our robot at the June 2019 festival, tidying the table!
+Every year I give a live demo at the Great Exhibition Road Festival.
+Here's our robot at the June 2019 festival, for a demo which we titled "A Robot That Can Tidy Your Bedroom".
+Admittedly, this is not a very exciting bedroom, but hopefully you get the idea...!

-I have given several public talks at the wonderful Pint of Science events, which combines outreach talks with an evening out at the pub!
-Below is a video from one of these talks, in December 2016.
+I have given two public talks at the wonderful Pint of Science events, which combines public engagement talks with an evening out at the pub!
+I highly recommend you to attend some of these events, as they're a fun, informal way to learn about what's going on in research today.
+Below is a video from one of these talks I gave in December 2016.

-Encouraging school students to apply to study STEM subjects is an important part of being an academic, and I have regularly invited groups of students to visit my lab and experience a few hours of academic life.
-Below are photos from the Engineering Summer School for Girls in 2015, where I designed a number of activities to help students to understand what the fields of computer vision and robotics really mean to us as researchers.
+Inspiring students to study STEM subjects is an important part of being a STEM academic, and I have regularly invited groups of students to visit my lab so that they can experience a few hours of academic life.
+Below are photos from the Engineering Summer School for Girls in July 2015, where I designed a number of activities to help the students get a better feeling for what computer vision and robotics research involves.
+On the left, I am giving a general overview of the fields; in the middle, we are playing a game where one student describes to another student an object they are seeing (to try to emulate what it is like seeing objects as a robot!); and on the right, a student is trying to control one of our robots using only the image from the robot's camera (shown on the wall).
+All good fun!

 bottom of page